Air Tigers: Alleged air attack on Palali

-On August 11, 2006, quoting unidentified sources in Jaffna, Tamilnet reported that “at least one unidentified aircraft” had flown over the Sri Lankan military base at Palali, firing “rockets” at government forces.
-“Sri Lanka Army (SLA) artillery fire being directed from the base stopped after the attack…,” the report said.
-When contacted by the Tamilnet to comment on the reported aerial attack the LTTE military spokesman Irasaiah Ilanthirayan alias Marshall was reported to have said “we will use our soldiers, sailors, airmen and marines in an all out defensive measure to protect our people and homeland.”
+On August 11, 2006, quoting unidentified sources in Jaffna, Tamilnet reported that "at least one unidentified aircraft" had flown over the Sri Lankan military base at Palali, firing "rockets" at government forces.
+"Sri Lanka Army (SLA) artillery fire being directed from the base stopped after the attack...," the report said.
+When contacted by the Tamilnet to comment on the reported aerial attack the LTTE military spokesman Irasaiah Ilanthirayan alias Marshall was reported to have said "we will use our soldiers, sailors, airmen and marines in an all out defensive measure to protect our people and homeland".
 The report was openly dismissed by the Colombo administration as blatant Tiger propaganda.

-Military analyst Iqbal Athas said “Air Force officials flatly denied the claim,” adding a Bell 212 helicopter was damaged due to artillery fire, but Athas claimed personal communications with military sources had suggested the possibility of an unidentified aircraft.
+Military analyst Iqbal Athas said "Air Force officials flatly denied the claim," adding a Bell 212 helicopter was damaged due to artillery fire, but Athas claimed personal communications with military sources had suggested the possibility of an unidentified aircraft.

-A few weeks before the alleged aerial attack on Palali, the web-based news agency published a series of ‘edited’ images taken during the July 5 Black Tiger celebration, at an undisclosed location in the Tiger-held Wanni region.
-Significantly one of the images showed the tiger leader flanked by several Black Tiger ‘suicide’ cadre in the foreground against the backdrop of a somewhat crudely painted fixed-wing military aircraft, with symbolically ambiguous flames emanating from the cockpit.
+A few weeks before the alleged aerial attack on Palali, the web-based news agency published a series of 'edited' images taken during the July 5 Black Tiger celebration, at an undisclosed location in the Tiger-held Wanni region.
+Significantly one of the images showed the tiger leader flanked by several Black Tiger 'suicide' cadre in the foreground against the backdrop of a somewhat crudely painted fixed-wing military aircraft, with symbolically ambiguous flames emanating from the cockpit.

 Katunayake Air Force Base attack

-The first LTTE air attack happened in March 2007.
+The first LTTE air attack happened on March 26, 2007.
 Two LTTE Zlin Z 143 aircraft penetrated the outer defences of the Katunayake Air force base north of Colombo on Monday, March 26, 2007, killing three air force officials and wounding 16–17 others.
-The defence ministry said no fighter aircraft were damaged, but two bombs hit the airforce’s aeronautical engineering department.
+The defence ministry said no fighter aircraft were damaged, but two bombs hit the airforce's aeronautical engineering department.
 According to Al Jazeera, two parked helicopters which were bought from Pakistan were also damaged.
 B. Raman, the head of the counter terrorism division of RAW said that "there was also some damage to the Israeli aircraft of the Sri Lankan Air Force."
-The LTTE has also claimed in their newspaper, the 'Eelanatham', that they have destroyed 3 'jet hangers' in the airport.
+The LTTE has also claimed in their newspaper, the 'Eelanatham', that they have destroyed 3 'jet hangars' in the airport.
 It was believed the attack was targeted at the IAI Kfirs and newly acquired MiG jets which had been bombing targets in LTTE-controlled territory.
 The base is located near Bandaranaike International Airport, which had been attacked by the Tigers in July 2001.
 The LTTE is also the only Rebel group to field aircraft.

 At present, the Sri Lankan Air Force's 10 Fighter Ground Attack Squadron operates ten Kfir Multirole Fighters (2 TC2/ 6 C2 / 2 C7).
-In addition, 5 Jet squadron employs four Mig27M Fighter‐Bombers, with three more grounded pending maintenance; and four F‐7 Skybolts.
-Both the 5 Jet squadron and 10 Fighter Ground Attack Squadron are based at the Katunayake airbase and are believed to have been the target of the LTTE’s symbolic attack.
+In addition, 5 Jet squadron employs four Mig27M Fighter-Bombers, with three more grounded pending maintenance; and four F-7 Skybolts.
+Both the 5 Jet squadron and 10 Fighter Ground Attack Squadron are based at the Katunayake airbase and are believed to have been the target of the LTTE's symbolic attack.